UsingBlockchain/YourDLT/docs/start.md

   --upgrade
       It regenerates the configuration reusing the previous keys.
 Use this flag when upgrading the version of bootstrap to keep your node up to date without dropping the local data.
-The original preset (-t), assembly (-a), and custom preset (-a) must be used.
+The original preset (-t), assembly (-a), and custom preset (-c) must be used.
 Backup the target folder before upgrading.

 EXAMPLES
   $ yourdlt start